-- Although most community engagement events were postponed during the fiscal year due to Covid 19 and restrictions on gatherings, the Foundation held the third annual Be My Neighbor Day virtually, which included a marathon of "Daniel Tiger's Neighborhood, with accompanying hands-on Kindness Kit activities for kids to do at home.
-The kits were distributed via downloads from the website and through the public library systems within the viewing area. - WSRE-TV completed the documentary titled "Hank Locklin: Country Music's Timeless Tenor, which premiered in the fall of 2020.
-The documentary was funded in part through a PBS grant, along with local grants and donations.
-DVDs of the documentary were produced and sold at several screenings and made available as pledge premiums.
-The documentary was distributed to other PBS stations and in the fall of 2020, was aired on 17 other PBS stations across 13 states. - In May 2021, WSRE-TV was awarded two Telly awards for locally produced programs.
-The first episode of "Beyond the Menu" won a Bronze Telly in the Food and Beverage category.
-"Hank Locklin: Country Music's Timeless Tenor" won the Station's first Gold Telly award in the documentary category.
-In addition, two Bronze Telly awards were bestowed on a Station employee individually for the Editing and Directing categories, based on his work on the documentary. - During the 2021 fiscal year, the Station began and substantially completed a major technology project which refreshed the multichannel automation system in the Master Control area of the Station.
-The automation system is responsible for all on air elements of WSRE-TV's broadcast service.
-The new automation system, along with replacement of other outdated equipment in Master Control, now allows the Station to broadcast a fifth channel, which is planned for rollout as a community/education channel in the near future. - Due to past generous gifts that helped fund the creation of the Jean and Paul Amos Performance Studio, numerous community and college events are held in the Studio every year, providing opportunities for community engagement, community service and educational events. - As media delivery platforms continue to expand, local high-definition content production remains a high priority for the Station.
-Through free, digital over-the-air delivery of four channels and a robust website featuring PBS and WSRE programming, the Station continues to meet the growing demand for high-quality, relevant and important local programming.
-The Foundation will continue to seek grants and donations to continue support for content designed for rapidly changing delivery platforms.

-Synovus Trust of Columbus, Georgia, is the investment manager for the Foundation's endowment assets.
+- WSRE added a new event in November 2021, the Festival of Trees, which was held at the historic Museum of Commerce in downtown Pensacola.
+Staff and volunteers decorated dozens of Christmas trees in varying themes.
+The trees were displayed at the museum for the public to view while enjoying holiday music and refreshments.
+The trees could be purchased for a set price or through bids placed using an online bidding application.
+This event was successful and provided more than \$30,000 in net revenues. - The annual Be My Neighbor Day returned to a live, in-person event in April of 2022.
+The event was very successful, with attendance estimated at 2000.
+Community organizations and vendors related to the enrichment of children participated by providing information for parents and/or providing hands-on activities for children. - Utilizing funds provided by Pensacola State College, along with funding provided by the Foundation, the station completed an update of the master control room equipment and software this year. - Due to past generous gifts that helped fund the creation of the Jean and Paul Amos Performance Studio, numerous community and college events are held in the Studio every year, providing opportunities for community engagement, community service and educational events. - WSRE now offers a fifth channel "PBC Connect", which currently broadcasts governmental programming from The Florida Channel.
+Plans are in progress to expand programming in the future to include local community and educational programming. - As media delivery platforms continue to evolve, local high-definition content production remains a high priority for the Station.
+Through free, digital over-the-air delivery of five channels and a robust website featuring PBS and WSRE programming, the Station continues to meet the growing demand for high-quality, relevant and important local programming.
+The Foundation will continue to seek grants and donations to continue support for content designed for rapidly changing delivery platforms. - Synovus Trust of Columbus, Georgia, is the investment manager for the Foundation's endowment assets.
 The endowments are composed of a board-designated endowment fund, whose earnings are to be reinvested until the corpus reaches \$1,000,000, at which time the earnings may be used for operations and a donor-restricted endowment received to support the future technology needs of the Amos Performance Studio.
 The Foundation's Investment Committee is responsible for the oversight of the management of the portfolio in accordance with the Foundation's investment policy and meets regularly.
-The investment strategy for the endowment fund is for long-term appreciation of the corpus and reinvestment of 65% equity and 35% fixed income and cash.
+The investment strategy for the endowment fund is for long-term appreciation of the corpus and reinvestment of earnings to achieve growth over time and provides for a conservative target asset allocation of 65% equity and 35% fixed income and cash.
 The Foundation also has an individually managed investment account to house operational funds not required for short-term liquidity.
 This account is invested in a "Capital Preservation" strategy with target asset allocation of 80% fixed income and cash and 20% equity.
-As of June 30, 2021, the portfolio is in compliance with this target allocation.
+As of June 30, 2022, the portfolio is in compliance with this target allocation.
 Portfolio holdings are detailed in Note 2.